 A quick refresher on LASIK eye surgery

-LASIK (laser in situ keratomileusis) works on the principle of reshaping the cornea, the transparent front surface of the eye, in order to change the direction of light as it passes through the eye.
+LASIK (laser in situ keratomileusis) works by reshaping the cornea, the transparent front surface of the eye, to change the direction of light as it passes through the eye.

 So, how much does LASIK eye surgery cost?